 Two food blogging friends send me the herbs I used to season this delicious Herb-Encrusted Grilled Salmon, and this was delicious for an easy dinner!

-I wasn’t thrilled with the photo for this Herb-Encrusted Grilled Salmon but I hope you can at least tell from the photo how delicious it was, because it was one of the best tasting pieces of salmon I ever cooked.
-There’s so much background in how I came up with the recipe, that I’m going to try hard not to ramble too much as I’m explaining it.
+It might be a slightly lack-luster photo but this Herb-Encrusted Grilled Salmon was one of the best tasting pieces of salmon I ever cooked.
+And there’s so much fun background in how I came up with the recipe.
 First, I went to San Francisco, where I got to meet a few of my favorite bloggers and came home with a stash of new ingredients.
 I always have so many things bubbling around in my brain that I’m wanting to cook, that truthfully, the new ingredients were sitting in a basket on my kitchen counter for the longest time.

 Buffalo Glazed Grilled Salmon with Blue Cheese Coleslaw ~ Kalyn’s Kitchen

 Grilled Salmon with Maple-Sriracha-Lime Glaze ~ Kalyn’s Kitchen

 Grilled Salmon Packets with Tomatoes, Olives, Garlic, Thyme, and Saffron ~ Kalyn’s Kitchen

 - 2 salmon filets, thawed in refrigerator if frozen

 - 1 T olive oil, plus more for oiling grill

 - 1 generous T Fish Blend (Fish blend is lemon basil, chives, dill, thyme, and dried celery leaves.
 To substitute, use equal parts dried basil, dried chives, dill weed, dried thyme, and celery seed.)

 - 1/2 tsp. fennel pollen (to substitute, use ground fennel )